department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/research-plan.md

 Inclusive recruitment prioritizing a full sample of **Veterans that use screen readers due to low vision or blindness**.

+**We would like to request a Kickoff Call with Perigean.
+**
 ### Recruitment criteria

 List the total number and type (Veterans, caregivers, etc.) of participants for this study.

-**6 completed sessions with Veterans that use screen readers, please recruit 12 Veterans**
+**6 completed sessions with Veterans that use screen readers, please recruit 15 Veterans**

 Primary criteria (must-haves) What demographics, experience, and scenarios do you need participants to meet to effectively run your study?